-From ridge to reef
+From mountain to sea

 In West Maui, our work focuses on restoring natural filtration processes within watersheds to prevent land-based water pollution from degrading reefs.
 High levels of sediment runoff can reduce corals’ access to sunlight by smothering them, negatively impacting reef health.
 High nutrients cause algal blooms which can overtake coral and promote coral disease.
 We take a “ridge to reef” approach to restore the natural function of an ahupua‘a (watershed) to filter stormwater and absorb nutrients, sediments and other chemicals.